alxp12/golangcode-site/content/posts/2020-03-29-postgresql-connect-and-query.md

 To do with we use the `database/sql` interface and load in the [`pq`](https://github.com/lib/pq) driver/library to actually do the work for us.
 We're using `QueryRow()` which will only return the single row.
 If you need more than one row you can use [`Query()`](https://golang.org/pkg/database/sql/#Stmt.Query) which returns multiple rows for you to turn each into a struct.

+Note: This should be very similar to [connecting to CockroachDB](https://github.com/cockroachdb/examples-go)

 ```go
 package main